Tama River

-The river flows through Tokyo, on the dividing line between Tokyo and Kanagawa.
-In the city, its banks are lined with parks and sports fields, making the river a popular picnic spot.
+The river flows through the Greater Tokyo Area, on the dividing line between Tokyo and Kanagawa Prefectures.
+In Tokyo, its banks are lined with parks and sports fields, making the river a popular picnic spot.

 Course

-The Tama's source is located at Mt.
+The Tama's source is on Mt.
 Kasatori in Koshu in Yamanashi Prefecture.
 From there, it flows eastward into mountainous western Tokyo, where the Ogōchi Dam forms Lake Okutama.
-Below the dam, it takes the name Tama and flows eastwards through Chichibu Tama Kai National Park towards Ōme, Tokyo.
+Below the dam, it takes the name Tama and flows eastwards through Chichibu Tama Kai National Park to the city of Ōme.
 It then flows southeast between Tama Hills and Musashino Terrace.
 At Hamura is the source of the historic Tamagawa Aqueduct built by the Tamagawa brothers in 1653 to supply water to Edo (present day Tokyo).
 Further downstream, the river forms the boundary between Tokyo and the city of Kawasaki in Kanagawa Prefecture.
 Its mouth on the heavily industrialised Tokyo Bay is next to Haneda Airport.

 Flooding

 Tama River is very prone to flooding, and has wrought havoc on surrounding areas throughout history.
 On occasions the river even changed its course after massive floods, sometimes dividing pre-existing settlements in two.
 As a result, there are several locations where the place names on opposing sides of the river are the same, such as Todoroki.
 The current course was set as a result of a 1590 flood.

 Levees have been in place for hundreds of years, but floodwaters have breached them numerous times in history.
 Extensive engineering projects in the early 20th century have dramatically reduced the amount of flood damage, although a 1974 typhoon caused floodwaters to burst a levee in Komae, washing away 19 houses.
 The levees have not been breached since 1974.
 Projects to further upgrade the levees have been underway since 1990.

 As with most major rivers in Japan, the levees are built some distance away from the river itself to accommodate the extra floodwater.
 The open expanse between the levees and the river in the middle is covered in grass and shrubbery, forming a useful belt of greenery and wide open space which is used as playing fields in many places.
 Despite this extra space, the large amount of floodwater produced by Typhoon Hagibis in October 2019 flooded areas of Kawasaki City's Musashi-Kosugi Station and nearby areas, causing infrastructural damage and power outages.